SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 the expression is understood as a call to the type's ``subscript(dynamicMemberLookup:)`` subscript, passing information about the member as the argument.
-The subscript can accept a parameter that's either a key path or a string;
+The subscript can accept a parameter that's either a key path or a member name;
 if you implement both subscripts, the subscript that takes key path argument is used.

 Key paths are passed as a subclass of ``AnyKeyPath``;
-strings are passed as a type
-that conforms to the ``ExpressibleByStringLiteral`` protocol, and its return type can be any type.
+member names are passed as a type that conforms to the ``ExpressibleByStringLiteral`` protocol, and its return type can be any type.
-In most cases, the subscript's parameter is a ``String`` value.
+In most cases, the member name is passed as a ``String`` value.

+..
+XXX TR: Confirm key path type above.

+Dynamic member lookup using a member name can be used to create a wrapper type around data that can't be type checked at compile time, such as when bridging data from other languages into Swift.
 For example:

 .. testcode:: dynamicMemberLookup